Krillle/signalk-to-venus/README.md

 # Signal K to Victron Venus OS Bridge

-> **⚠️ Development Status**: This plugin is currently in development and testing phase.
-It is not fully functional yet.
-Venus OS D-Bus authentication is being enhanced and connectivity features are still under active development.
+> **⚠️ Development Status**: This plugin is currently in active development and testing.
+While the core functionality is implemented and all tests pass, users report connectivity issues with Venus OS.
+D-Bus authentication and device registration are still being debugged.

 Injects Signal K battery, tank, temperature, humidity, and switch data into Venus OS D-Bus, enabling full integration with the Cerbo GX, GX Touch, and VRM.